ElzTom/smart_farming_analytics/README.md

 The goal of this project is to simulate a smart farm environment and build an end-to-end data analytics pipeline to:

-- Collect (simulate) real-time agricultural sensor data (e.g., soil moisture, temperature)
+- Collect real-time agricultural sensor data (e.g., soil moisture, soil temperature, soil salinity, Location meta data)
 - Store and manage structured data efficiently
 - Analyze patterns in time-series data to detect water stress
 - Generate irrigation recommendations based on rule-based logic or simple predictive models